 Garlic is a variety of perennial vegetable plant with bulbs that are easily recognizable by their smell and taste.
 It is commonly used as a condiment in cooking around the world, but it can also be a food in its own right.
 We can see in one of the following paragraphs that it is even considered as an "alicament" as it is so full of health-promoting powers.

-This plant is rather easy to grow and grows as a bulb in any type of environment, reaching 50 to 120 cm.
+Allium Sativum" garlic is rather easy to grow and grows as a bulb in any environment, reaching 50 to 120 cm.
 The "head" is consumed, which will be composed of several pods.
+The leaves turn yellow?
+This indicates that it is time to harvest.

-In France, garlic is harvested at the end of the summer, after having proceeded with "knotting" which makes it possible to finish the maturity of the plant on the ground.
+Did you know that?
+In France, garlic is harvested at the end of the summer, after having proceeded to "knotting" which makes it possible to finish the maturity of the plant on the ground.

-I have chosen to offer you this condiment in its freeze-dried form, which allows you to have Garlic at your disposal at any time while enjoying all its flavours.
+David Vanille's choice: I have chosen to offer you this condiment in its freeze-dried form, which allows you to have Garlic at your disposal at any time while enjoying all its flavours

 Garlic can be used in chopped, whole, shirt, slices, as many possibilities that will allow you to use it in your raw or cooked dishes.
 It can be cooked rather well as long as it is integrated in a sauce, or a cooking juice.